RahulNayak704/prologis-financial-assistant/README.md

 The Streamlit Chat tab shows a "🔧 Tools used" expander under each response, displaying which tools fired and what they returned — useful for transparency and debugging.

+The final example demonstrates the **multi-cloud agentic chain**: a Vertex AI request triggers an AWS Bedrock summarization call within a single user query.

 ---

 ## Running the app